-- (a) Definition of institution of higher education for purposes of student assistance programs - (1) Inclusion of additional institutions.
-Subject to paragraphs (2) through (4) of this subsection, the term "institution of higher education" for purposes of subchapter IV of
+- (a) Definition of institution of higher education for purposes of student assistance programs(1) Inclusion of additional institutions.
+Subject to paragraphs (2) through (4) of this - subsection, the term "institution of higher education" for purposes of subchapter IV of

 - (A) A proprietary institution of higher education (as defined in subsection (b) of this section); - (B) A postsecondary vocational institution (as defined in subsection (c) of this section); and - (C) Only for the purposes of part B of subchapter IV of this chapter, an institution outside the United States that is comparable to an institution of higher education as defined in section 1001 of this title and that has been approved by the Secretary for the purpose of part B of subchapter IV of this chapter. - (2) Institutions outside the United States - (A) In general.
 For the purpose of qualifying as an institution under paragraph (1)(C), the Secretary shall establish criteria by regulation for the approval of institutions outside the United States and for the determination that such institutions are comparable to an institution of higher education as defined in section 1001 of this title (except that a graduate medical school, or a veterinary school, located outside the United States shall not be required to meet the requirements of section 1001 (a)(4) of this title).
-Such criteria shall include a requirement that a student attending such school outside the United States is ineligible for loans made, insured, or guaranteed under part B of subchapter IV of this chapter unless- - (i) In the case of a graduate medical school located outside the United States- - (I)(aa) At least 60 percent of those enrolled in, and at least 60 percent of the graduates of, the graduate medical school outside the United States were not persons described in section 1091(a)(5) of this title in the year preceding the year for which a student is seeking a loan under part B of subchapter IV of this chapter; and - (bb) At least 60 percent of the individuals who were students or graduates of the graduate medical school outside the United States or Canada (both nationals of the United States and others) taking the examinations administered by the Educational Commission for Foreign Medical Graduates received a passing score in the year preceding the year for which a student is seeking a loan under part B of subchapter IV of this chapter; or - (II) The institution has a clinical training program that was approved by a State as of January 1, 1992; or - (ii) In the case of a veterinary school located outside the United States that does not meet the requirements of section 1001(a)(4) of this title, the institution's students complete their clinical training at an approved veterinary school located in the United States.
+Such criteria shall include a requirement that a student attending such school outside the United States is ineligible for loans made, insured, or guaranteed under part B of subchapter IV of this chapter unless- - (i) In the case of a graduate medical school located outside the United States- - (I)(aa) At least 60 percent of those enrolled in, and at least 60 percent of the graduates of, the graduate medical school outside the United States were not persons described in section 1091(a)(5) of this title in the year preceding the year for which a student is seeking a loan under part B of subchapter IV of this chapter; and - (bb) At least 60 percent of the individuals who were students or graduates of the graduate medical school outside the United States or Canada (both nationals of the United States and others) taking the examinations administered by the Educational Commission for Foreign Medical Graduates received a passing score in the year preceding the year for which a student is seeking a loan under part B of subchapter IV of this chapter; or - (II) The institution has a clinical training program that was approved by a State as of January 1, 1992; or - (ii) In the case of a veterinary school located outside the United States that does not meet the requirements of section 1001(a)(4) of this title, the institution's students complete their clinical training at an approved veterinary school located in the United States. - (B) Advisory panel - (i) In general.
+For the purpose of qualifying as an institution under paragraph (1)(C) of this subsection, the Secretary shall establish an advisory panel of medical experts that shall- - (I) Evaluate the standards of accreditation applied to applicant foreign medical schools; and - (II) Determine the comparability of those standards to standards for accreditation applied to United States medical schools.